chexo7/StormwaterAPP/README.md

 These routes are ready for future integration with the frontend.

+## Layer categories

+When uploading shapefiles, the app attempts to identify the appropriate category (e.g. a Web Soil Survey file will map to *Soil Layer from Web Soil Survey*).
+Before the layer is added you can confirm or change this category.
+A new "Other" category is available for reference layers; any number of these may be added and they remain view-only.

 ## Update soil HSG mapping

 The file `public/data/soil-hsg-map.json` contains a mapping from soil map unit